-Summa Health plastic and reconstructive surgeons are part of the Summa Health Breast Multidisciplinary Clinic (MDC), made up of cancer experts who design coordinated, comprehensive and personalized plans of care using nationally recognized best practice guidelines.
-Patients who have had surgery as part of their breast cancer treatment may choose oncoplastic and breast reconstructive surgery to rebuild the shape and look of the breast.
-In some cases, a combination of oncoplastic and breast reconstructive techniques may be required.
+Summa Health reconstructive plastic surgeons are part of the Summa Health Breast Multidisciplinary Clinic (MDC), made up of cancer experts who design coordinated, comprehensive and personalized plans of care using nationally recognized best practice guidelines.
+Patients who have had surgery as part of their breast cancer treatment may choose oncoplastic or breast reconstructive surgery to rebuild the shape and look of the breast.
+In some cases, a combination of oncoplastic or breast reconstructive techniques may be required.

 Oncoplastic surgery uses an aesthetic approach to breast cancer treatment by removing the cancer while preserving and rebuilding the breast to maintain its natural look and feel.

 A Summa Health reconstructive plastic surgeon and a surgical oncologist collaborate to remove the cancer while preserving as much breast tissue and skin as possible.
 Reconstructive techniques are then used to reshape and rebuild the breast.

 In addition to removing cancer, oncoplastic surgery prevents excessive scarring and deformities.
 The opposite breast is also modified to create symmetry.